Haller named Chief of Staff, Moeder named Chief Financial Officer, Daniels and Larson promoted to Associate AD.

-Throughout his time at MSU, Daniels has worked with various programs including balancing both men's Basketball and football programs from 2007-2012.
-During this time, both teams posted highs in several GPA categories multiple times and have maintained high APR standards.
+Throughout his time at MSU, Daniels has worked with various programs including balancing both the men's basketball and football teams from 2007-2012.
+During this time, both teams posted highs or all-time highs in several GPA categories multiple times and have maintained high APR standards.
 Other programs Daniels has worked with include men's golf, wrestling and women's basketball.
-In addition, he has served as Special Assistant to the Faculty Athletic Representative and Chair for MSU's Athletic Council.
-He also is an active member of various organizations including Minority Opportunities Athletic Administration (MOAA), National Association of Collegiate Director’s of Athletics (NACDA), and National Association of Academic Advisors for Athletics (N4A).
-He currently serves as Chair for the N4A Ethnic Concerns Committee and received N4A Individual Certification in 2011.
+In addition, he has served as special assistant to the faculty athletic representative and chair for MSU's Athletic Council.
+He also has been an active member of various organizations including Minority Opportunities Athletic Administration (MOAA), National Association of Collegiate Directors of Athletics (NACDA), and National Association of Academic Advisors for Athletics (N4A).
+He served as Chair of the N4A Ethnic Concerns Committee from 2012-2013 and received N4A Individual Certification in 2011.

+Daniels also is an instructor in the Eli Broad College of Business through the Management Department.
+He directs and serves as Lead Faculty for Sports Business Management Minor, a program he created in 2015.
 A native of Chicago, Daniels attended Eastern Michigan University where he was a football student-athlete.
 A three-year letter winner for the Eagles (1999-2001), Daniels was one of the top scholars on the team, being awarded numerous Athletic Director Honor Roll awards while earning a spot on the All-MAC Academic Team three times.
-He earned a bachelor's of business administration in management from EMU in April of 2003 and completed a master's of science in sports administration from MSU in June of 2005.
-When not servicing the needs of student-athletes, Elliott enjoys spending time with his lovely wife Tisha.
+He earned a bachelor's of business administration in management from EMU in April 2003 and completed a master's of science in sports administration from MSU in June 2005.

 He and his wife Tisha have a daughter.